Commitment to Students with Disabilities

 Students may have concerns related to their academic program, their employment status, their access to public accommodations, or their participation in University programs, services and events.
 Similarly, students may have concerns regarding their treatment by faculty, staff members, administrators, other students or members of the public engaged in University programs, services and events.
 Regardless of the source or context of the concern, students are encouraged to raise concerns when they become aware of them to increase the likelihood of a prompt and effective resolution.

-A student who has questions or concerns regarding the University’s legal obligations under federal or state disability laws, who believes that the University is not meeting its legal obligations and responsibilities, or who believes that he/she has been discriminated against because of a disability should follow the following complaint procedure.
-When an allegation is found to have merit, the University will take steps to prevent recurrence of the discrimination and to correct discriminatory effects on the complainant and others, as appropriate.
+A student who has questions or concerns regarding the University’s legal obligations under federal or state disability laws, who believes that the University is not meeting its legal obligations and responsibilities, or who believes that he/she has been discriminated against because of a disability can contact the Equity, Civil Rights and Title IX Office.
+A student could also choose to follow one of the options described below.

-The options outlined below are intended to provide general guidance to help students get their concerns addressed as early as possible.
+The options outlined are intended to provide general guidance to help students get their concerns addressed as early as possible.

-All formal complaints must be filed with the University ADA/Section 504 Coordinator.
-The University ADA/Section 504 Coordinator is responsible for ensuring the University’s compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-The ADA/Section 504 Coordinator conducts formal investigations of complaints of disability discrimination or harassment.
-The ADA/Section 504 Coordinator also provides information and consultation to members of the University community regarding disability matters.
-Information on how to file a complaint regarding discrimination or unlawful harassment and information regarding the investigative procedures used by the Equity, Civil Rights and Title IX Office are available at its offices, 1020 Administration Building, 4901 Evergreen Road, Dearborn, MI 48128, 313- 593-5190.
+Complaints may be filed with the Equity, Civil Rights and Title IX Office (ECRT).
+ECRT ensures the University’s compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
+ECRT investigates reports of disability discrimination or harassment.
+ECRT also provides information and consultation to members of the University community regarding disability matters.
+Information on how to file a complaint regarding discrimination or unlawful harassment and information regarding the investigative procedures used by the Equity, Civil Rights and Title IX Office are available on the Equity, Civil Rights and Title IX Office website or in person, via email or telephone at:, 1114 Administration Building, 4901 Evergreen Road, Dearborn, MI 48128, 313-436-9194, [email protected].

 Specific Resources